lisafast/lacnotredame/content/water/qualityreports.md

 The protocol of the Ministry of Sustainable Development, Environment and Parks (MDDEP) (currently MDDELCC) and the Laurentian Regional Environment Council (CRE Laurentides) (2007) was used to characterize the riparian strip.
 With respect to the assessment of water quality, ABV des 7 collected and analyzed data on total phosphorus and Escherichia coli (E. coli) provided by the Notre-Dame Lakes Association. and Usher (2005 to 2011 and 2013) as well as by the municipality (2008 to 2013).
 In addition, ABV des 7 collected and analyzed data on the concentration and dissolved oxygen saturation, pH, depth and conductivity of water acquired during field visits on 17 July 2014.
 L ABV des 7 subsequently identified and mapped the water-milfoil meadows on 3 September 2014.

-## Detailed reports including other minerals, alkalinity and nitrites
+## Old detailed reports including other minerals, alkalinity and nitrites

 * [May 2005](/assets/docs/water/Water_report_May_05.pdf)
 * [July 2005](/assets/docs/water/Water_report_July_05.pdf)